 Water & Waste

 Surface water is the only source of drinking water on the Chilkoot Trail.
 While water is available along most sections of the trail/route, it is a good idea to travel with a full water bottle as there are dry stretches.
-There are places to get water at all campgrounds.
+There are places to get water at all campgrounds and at Chilkoot Pass.

 Purify all drinking water.